 Born Toronto, Canada.
 A mixed-media writer whose research interests circle around collaborative, community-engaged practices.
 Kai holds an MPhil in Architecture and the Moving Image from Cambridge University [UK] -- and has worked as a Project-Assistant for the interdisciplinary consultancy General Public Agency, spent two years developing and facilitating cross-disciplinary writing workshops for the East-Side Educational Trust, and from 2006 to 2007 also taught as a visiting lecturer at Royal Holloway, University of London.
-She now currently lives and works in New York City as a Program Manager at the non-profit Free Arts NYC, and is the Managing Editor of How2.
-Contact: www.orium.org.
+She now currently lives and works in New York City as Director of Programs & Community Partnerships at the non-profit Free Arts NYC, and notes about her on-going projects can be found at www.orium.org.

 - 'Cafe Ouky Douky'

 - 'Still 13, Motion Study'

 - 'Still 17, Motion Study'